tonishka/tp/docs/DeveloperGuide.md

 ![ClearActivityDiagram](images/ClearActivityDiagram.png)

-### View person feature
+### View feature

-The view feature allows the user to view the full contact details of a specified person in the address book.
-The command is only available from the Main Window, and is thus facilitated by the `AddressBookParser`, `ViewCommandParser`, and `ViewCommand`.
+The `view` feature allows the user to view the contact details of a specified person in the address book, as well as meetings the user has with that person.
+The command is only available from the Home Page, and is facilitated by the `AddressBookParser`, `ViewCommandParser`, and `ViewCommand`.
 Additionally, it implements the following operation:

-* `MainWindow#LoadContactScreen(Person personToDisplay)` — Constructs and shows a `ContactDetailsPanel`, which displays the full details of the `Person` provided as argument.
+* `MainWindow#LoadContactScreen(Person personToDisplay)` — Constructs a `ContactDetailsPanel` and a `ContactMeetingsPanel` for the specified `personToDisplay`,and displays them in the `MainWindow`.

 Given below is an example usage scenario and how the view mechanism behaves at each step.